-In particular, tell your doctor or pharmacist if you are taking any of the following medicines that affect your heart - this is because LACOSAM can also affect your heart:
+In particular, tell your doctor or pharmacist if you are taking any of the following medicines that affect your heart - this is because Lacosam can also affect your heart:

-- medicines to treat heart problems; - medicines which can increase the "PR interval" on a scan of the heart (ECG or electrocardiogram) such as medicines for epilepsy or pain called carbamazepine, lamotrigine or pregabalin; - Medicines used to treat certain types of irregular heart beat or heart failure.
+- medicines to treat heart problems; - medicines which can increase the "PR interval" on a scan of the heart (ECG or electrocardiogram) such as medicines for epilepsy or pain called carbamazepine, lamotrigine or pregabalin; - medicines used to treat certain types of irregular heart beat or heart failure.

-If any of the above apply to you (or you are not sure), talk to your doctor or pharmacist before taking LACOSAM.
+If any of the above apply to you (or you are not sure), talk to your doctor or pharmacist before using Lacosam.

-Also tell your doctor or pharmacist if you are taking any of the following medicines - this is because they may increase or decrease the effect of LACOSAM on your body:
+Also tell your doctor or pharmacist if you are taking any of the following medicines - this is because they may increase or decrease the effect of Lacosam on your body:

-- medicines for fungal infections called fluconazole, itraconazole or ketoconazole; - a medicine for HIV called ritonavir; - medicines used to treat bacterial infections called clarithromycin or rifampicin; - An herbal medicine used to treat mild anxiety and depression called St. John's wort.
+- medicines for fungal infections called fluconazole, itraconazole or ketoconazole; - a medicine for HIV called ritonavir; - medicines for bacterial infections called clarithromycin or rifampicin; - a herbal medicine used to treat mild anxiety and depression called St. John's wort.

-If any of the above apply to you (or you are not sure), talk to your doctor or pharmacist before taking LACOSAM.
+If any of the above apply to you (or you are not sure), talk to your doctor or pharmacist before using Lacosam.

-LACOSAM with alcohol
+Lacosam with alcohol

-As a safety precaution do not take LACOSAM with alcohol.
+As a safety precaution do not use Lacosam with alcohol.